The Goodfellows Holiday Season

 FARMINGTON YOUTH ASSISTANCE (children 13-18 years) Farmington Public School students needing assistance this holiday season please call (248) 489-3434 or email

-FREE MOVIE DAY AT THE FARMINGTON CIVIC THEATER DECEMBER 3: The theater is offering two fun movies for patrons to help support the Goodfellows during downtown Farmington's "Holly Days".
+FREE MOVIE DAY AT THE FARMINGTON CIVIC THEATER DECEMBER 2: The theater is offering two fun movies for patrons to help support the Goodfellows during downtown Farmington's "Holly Days".
 Enjoy a free movie with the donation of non-perishable food items, a new, unwrapped toy, or cash contribution.
 Stop by the theater from 10 am - 12 pm and support this worthy cause that helps your neighbors have a wonderful holiday season.
-You'll find two choices of family movies, the full-length feature film, The Polar Express at 10:30am, and a short movie, An Elf's Story, with showtimes 10:00am, 11:00am, and 12:00pm.
+You'll find two choices of family movies, the full-length feature film, The Polar Express (1hr.
+40min) at 10:30am, and a short movie, Elf on a Shelf (26 min.), with showtimes 10:15am, 11:00am, and 12:00pm.
 If you can't stay for the movie, consider delivering your donation and purchase a snack to go from the concession stand (fresh popcorn, pop, candy).
 50% of your concessions purchase will also be donated to the Goodfellows.

-BATTLE OF THE MIDDLES XVII BASKETBALL GAME featuring the teachers and administrators from FPS Middle Schools will be held in January 2023.
+BATTLE OF THE MIDDLES XVIII BASKETBALL GAME featuring the teachers and administrators from FPS Middle Schools will be held in December 2023.
 Check our full calendar for details about upcoming events, suggested donations and locations.